drduh/PC-Engines-APU-Router-Guide/README.md

 Connect an Ethernet cable for Internet access.

-Proceed through Debian installer, choosing the **internal mSATA hard drive** and GRUB installer selection appropriately (be careful *not* to select the USB drive!).
+Proceed through Debian installer, choosing the **internal hard drive** as the disk to partition.
+Also be sure to select it as the target for the boot loader installation.

-Reboot after installation completes.
+Unplug the USB drive and reboot after installation completes.

 # First boot